nweaver-blockchain/blockchain-names/ens.md

 will update the ledger is charged ‘gas’ for each instruction executed by the virtual machine needed to complete the transaction.

+The EVM is a small stack machine with some specialized instructions that operates on 256b integers.
+This size was chosen to match both the 256b length of Ethereum's primary hash function (Keccak-256 which almost identical to SHA3-256 but produces different values) and the public keys used in Ethereum.

 The model of computation requires that someone who wishes to make a transaction needs to provide a gas fee calculated as the number of units times the cost-per-unit.
 If the computation completes the user